After a while, laminate floors start to separate and detach. Why does this happen, and how to fix separating laminate floors?

-- Use a waterproof underlay beneath the laminate floors to prevent moisture from seeping under the floor and separating the planks
+- Use a waterproof underlayment under the laminate floors to prevent water from seeping under the floor and separating the planks.

-- Always leave the laminate floor to adjust and acclimate for at least 3 to 5 days
+- Always allow the laminate floor to acclimate for 3-5 days after installation.

-- Ensure the subfloor is level and smooth before laying laminate planks
+- Ensure the subfloor is even and smooth before laying laminate planks.

 - Use laminate glue to keep the planks in their place.